pingcap/docs-cn/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: `15`
 - Range: `[1, 2147483647]`
+- Unit: Threads
 - This variable is used to set the concurrency of the `scan` operation.
 - Use a bigger value in OLAP scenarios, and a smaller value in OLTP scenarios.
-- For OLAP scenarios, the maximum value cannot exceed the number of CPU cores of all the TiKV nodes.
+- For OLAP scenarios, the maximum value should not exceed the number of CPU cores of all the TiKV nodes.
 - If a table has a lot of partitions, you can reduce the variable value appropriately to avoid TiKV becoming out of memory (OOM).

 ### tidb_dml_batch_size